Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Results

 \paragraph*{Influence of strain. ---}

 Finally, we compare our results with experiments.
-We do so by examining the effect of strain from $\epsilon_{xx} = 0.0\%$ to $\epsilon_{xx} = 1.3\%$ on the leading instability of different $(U,\ J)$ combinations.
-The general behavior of $T_c$ is consistent with earlier studies~\cite{PhysRevB.102.054506, Liu_2017}, while the predicted phases partially differ.
-The different critical scales $\Lambda_c$ can be interpreted as an estimate for $T_c$ of the instability.
+We do so by examining the effect of strain from $\epsilon_{\rm{xx}} = 0.0\%$ to $\epsilon_{\rm{xx}} = 1.3\%$ on the leading instability of different $(U,\ J)$ combinations.
+The general behavior of $T_{\rm{c}}$ is consistent with earlier studies~\cite{PhysRevB.102.054506, Liu_2017,PhysRevResearch.2.032055}, while the predicted phases partially differ.
+The different critical scales $\Lambda_c$ can be interpreted as an estimate for $T_{\rm{c}}$ of the instability.
 The results for all superconducting data points are summarized in Fig.~\ref{fig:crit_scale_vs_strain}.

-For systems that start with a large initial critical scale at zero strain ($\Lambda_c(\epsilon_{xx} = 0)$), no significant enhancement with respect to strain is found.
-The enhancement of $T_c$ is much larger when $\Lambda(\epsilon_{xx} = 0)$ is smaller.
+For systems that start with a large initial critical scale at zero strain ($\Lambda_c(\epsilon_{\rm{xx}} = 0)$), no significant enhancement with respect to strain is found.
+The enhancement of $T_{\rm{c}}$ is much larger when $\Lambda(\epsilon_{\rm{xx}} = 0)$ is smaller.
 This effect can be understood by looking at the DOS: large energy scales, or large temperatures, correspond to smeared out features in the DOS.
 Thus, the shift of the vHs due to strain is irrelevant since the vHs is not resolved, i.e.~the DOS at the Fermi level does not change under strain.
 The lower $\Lambda_c$, the sharper the vHs will become.
-Therefore, its shift enhances the DOS at the FS more strongly which in turn leads to a larger increase of $T_c$.
-Thus, a lower $\Lambda_c(\epsilon_{xx} = 0)$ yields an enhancement of $T_c$ with $\epsilon_{xx}$ which is both larger and taking place over a narrower range of strain.
-Once the vHs has crossed the Fermi level, $T_c$ is expected to go down again since we rapidly reduce the DOS at the Fermi level when straining further.
-This proposed explanation leads to a natural experimental prediction: by studying samples of different purity, one should find different widths and heights of the enhancement.
+Therefore, its shift enhances the DOS at the FS more strongly which in turn leads to a larger increase of $T_{\rm{c}}$.
+Thus, a lower $\Lambda_c(\epsilon_{\rm{xx}} = 0)$ yields an enhancement of $T_{\rm{c}}$ with $\epsilon_{\rm{xx}}$ which is both larger and taking place over a narrower range of strain.
+Once the vHs has crossed the Fermi level, $T_{\rm{c}}$ is expected to go down again since we rapidly reduce the DOS at the Fermi level when straining further.
+Note that the nesting which generates the attractive interaction is not strongly asymmetric under strain, as can be seen in Fig.~\ref{fig:FS_and_DOS}.
+Therefore, it cannot explain the asymmetry of $\Lambda_C$ observed in Fig.~\ref{fig:crit_scale_vs_strain}.
+However, the density of states is asymmetric, see Fig.~\ref{fig:crit_scale_vs_strain}, giving rise to the observed asymmetry in $\Lambda_C$.